smithlabcode/dnmtools/README.md

-The DNMTools software is a set of tools for analyzing bisulfite sequencing data (WGBS and RRBS).
-DNMTools supersedes the MethPipe tools and pipeline, with the aim of running more easily across a broader set of computing environments.
+Dnmtools is a set of tools for analyzing DNA methylation data from high-throughput sequencing experiments, especially whole genome bisulfite sequencing (WGBS), but also reduced representation bisulfite sequencing (RRBS).
+These tools focus on overcoming the computing challenges imposed by the scale of genome-wide DNA methylation data, which is usually the early parts of data analysis.

 ## Installing release 1.0.0

+The documentation for dnmtools can be found [here](https://dnmtools.readthedocs.io).
+But if you want to install from source and you are reading this on GitHub or in a source tree you unpacked, then keep reading.
+And if you are in a terminal, sorry for all the formatting.

 ### Required libraries